PHANTOM-Platform/Repository/demo_scripts/README.md

 ####   SCRIPT FOR DOWNLOADING METADATA

-This script takes as inputs the token and the path and filename of the file, and returns the METADATA of that SINGLE FILE in that folder.
+This script takes as inputs the token and the path and filename of the file and returns the METADATA of that SINGLE FILE in that folder.

 ```bash